Economics (Ph.D.) | Graduate

 - Statistics (6 semester credit hrs of Statistics)

-For students with a master's degree in Economics or related field:
+For students with a master's degree in Economics or a related field:

 Students admitted into the Ph.D. program with a master's degree in Economics or a related field must have a GPA of well over B and a minimum of 24 graduate-level course credits, including at least 6 semester credit hrs in economic theory, 3 semester credit hrs in econometrics, and 3 semester credit hrs in graduate-level statistics.